 Nicole’s take: Definitely go and see an acupuncturist who is reputable and experienced with the use of herbs.
 I adore acupuncture and have found it to be incredibly useful in my own healing journey and for many of my clients.
 If you’re in NYC, go see Aimee! 🙂

 Barbara says: “What I understand is that from a Western perspective, the start, stop, start period may be due to an imbalance with how the progesterone is dropping-perhaps progesterone is not dropping smoothly or completely at the onset of the period.”

-Nicole’s take: I’ve researched this and not found much research about how progesterone drops during your period but it makes a lot of sense, especially since low progesterone is so epidemic among young women due to stress on the hypothalamus which then puts a strain on the hypothalamic pituitary adrenal axis (HPA Axis).
+Nicole’s take: I’ve researched this theory and not found many studies but it makes a lot of sense, especially since low progesterone is so epidemic among young women due to stress on the hypothalamus which then puts a strain on the hypothalamic pituitary adrenal axis (HPA Axis).
 I can totally see how it could then cause progesterone to act abnormally in the body.